garethcheyne/BuildDataversePCFSolution/BLOG.md

 ## Conclusion

-BuildDataverseSolution represents a paradigm shift in PCF control development.
+BuildDataversePCFSolution represents a paradigm shift in PCF control development.
 By abstracting away the complexity of build processes and providing a standardized, YAML-driven approach, it allows developers to focus on what matters most: creating amazing Power Apps experiences.

-Whether you're a solo developer working on personal projects or part of an enterprise team building mission-critical solutions, BuildDataverseSolution provides the tools, flexibility, and reliability needed to succeed in the modern Power Platform ecosystem.
+Whether you're a solo developer working on personal projects or part of an enterprise team building mission-critical solutions, BuildDataversePCFSolution provides the tools, flexibility, and reliability needed to succeed in the modern Power Platform ecosystem.

 ---

 *Ready to transform your PCF development workflow?
-Visit the [BuildDataverseSolution GitHub repository](https://github.com/garethcheyne/BuildDataverseSolution) to get started today.*
+Visit the [BuildDataversePCFSolution GitHub repository](https://github.com/garethcheyne/BuildDataversePCFSolution) to get started today.*

 ---

 ## About the Author

 Hi there!
-I'm Gareth, the developer behind BuildDataverseSolution.
+I'm Gareth, the developer behind BuildDataversePCFSolution.
 When I'm not busy juggling multiple projects across different tech stacks (seriously, some days I feel like I need a roadmap just to remember which IDE I'm supposed to be using), I enjoy creating tools that make my life - and hopefully yours - a bit easier.

 This project started as a classic weekend "I wonder if I can automate this..." moment and evolved into something I use in every PCF project I work on.
 As an internal developer, I've learned that the best tools are the ones you actually want to use, not the ones you have to use.

-I built BuildDataverseSolution because I was tired of:
+I built BuildDataversePCFSolution because I was tired of:
 - Forgetting the exact sequence of commands needed for PCF deployment
 - Copy-pasting build scripts between projects (and inevitably breaking something)
 - Spending more time setting up builds than actually writing code